 For example, a legal mediator may need to help a married couple sort through their big feelings surrounding a divorce.
 For most, this would be an emotionally taxing experience full of tension and hurt feelings.
 The mediator needs to understand the couple’s emotions while remaining calm and detached themselves.
 If the mediator were to start yelling or crying, the negotiations would come to a screeching halt.

 Do you know your level of emotional intelligence?
 Take this test to find out.

 For a more elaborate understanding of emotional intelligence, you may find Heartmanity's article "What Is Emotional Intelligence?" very helpful.

 Uses for Cognitive Empathy

-As you may have already guessed, cognitive empathy can be particularly useful in workplace situations such as negotiations, in helping to motivate others, and understanding others’ diverse points of view.
+As you may have already guessed, cognitive empathy can be particularly useful in workplace situations such as negotiations, motivating others, and understanding others’ diverse points of view.
 This type of empathy is also needed and used by teachers and professors regularly.

 Leaders and employees who have strong cognitive empathy or high emotional EQ skills can get inside another person’s head to understand what they truly want or what they’re trying to communicate.
 It can be incredibly supportive to understand what another feels and deliver just the right amount of support.
 This type of empathy gives clarity and insight to help recenter the person.

 Cognitive empathy is critical to many workplaces because it helps resolve conflicts, build productive teams, and improve relationships with colleagues and customers.
 When used effectively, cognitive empathy makes the other person feel as though you are lifting them out of a quagmire and into clarity.